Follow the Yellow Brick Road to Dorothy’s official hometown of Liberal, Kansas, where you can become a part of the “Wizard of Oz” story.

 History buffs will also get a chance to tour Coronado Museum, where the history of Seward County comes alive with displays dating back to Coronado’s travels.

-Try your hand at being the pilot at Mid-America Air Museum, one of the largest general aviation museum in Kansas and the nation.
+Try your hand at being the pilot at Mid-America Air Museum, one of the largest general aviation museums in Kansas and the nation.
 Aircraft, flight simulators, hands on exhibits and educational videos make this a place to spend hours learning about all aspects of flight.
-Dwight Eisenhower’s Air Force One, a Beech Starship, LTV A-70 Corsair II and a 1937 Rearwin Sportster 7000 are a few of the over 100 aircraft you will see.
+Dwight Eisenhower’s Air Force One, a Beech Starship, LTV A-70 Corsair II and a 1937 Rearwin Sportster 7000 are a few of the over 100 aircraft on display.

 Summer visitors will find added activities at the Adventure Bay Family Water Park and Arkalon Park.